Strabes/dspm/README.md

 ## Templates

-- Project Planning
+### Project Planning

-- Status Updates
+### Status Updates

+- Project overview / vision statement
+- Accomplishments
+- Next Steps
+- Risks/Barriers
+- Decisions Required
+  What decisions do we need leadership/key stakeholders
+- Milestones
+- Wrap up with *What by When*

-- Crib Sheet
+### Crib Sheet

 ### Notes